Kiran-Rathod-R/ultraedit-landing-page/README.md

 # ultraedit-landing-page
-Responsive UltraEdit landing page built using HTML and CSS
+Responsive UltraEdit landing page built using HTML and CSS.

 The goal of this project was to practice HTML structure, CSS styling, and UI layout design by replicating a real-world product website.